 Even when an employee isn’t performing to expectation, firing that person is awkward and uncomfortable.
-Which is exactly how I’ve felt when business owners have asked me how to go about delivering that bad news to their bookkeeper.
+This is exactly how I’ve felt when business owners have asked me how to go about delivering that bad news to their bookkeeper.

 To be clear, we’re not in the businesses of taking people’s jobs; after all, we’re constantly hiring bookkeepers internally to meet demand.
 Many business owners come to us because they are not getting what they need from their current bookkeepers.

 4 scenarios when business owners should follow their gut and fire their bookkeepers

 1. Your part-time or month-end bookkeeper doesn’t really understand your business:

 This may have seemed like a smart choice at first, at least economically, but most business owners find themselves wanting more.
 Part-time bookkeepers usually don’t get a chance to understand a company enough to contribute new ideas to better your business’s financial practices or anticipate future needs based on financial patterns or indicators—not a scalable solution.